opencog/cogserver/opencog/cogserver/proxy/README.md

   queue, and the worker handlers process those requests.
 This seems like a good idea, in general, to allow distributed AtomSpace processing.
 The AtomSpace does not currently have such a mechanism, and it seems like it should.
-However, building a generic mechnism of this kind seems like a bigger task than just the proxying requirement above: it risks getting complicated and hevyweight.
+However, building a generic mechanism of this kind seems like a bigger task than just the proxying requirement above: it risks getting complicated and heavyweight.
   This is not considered further here (but should be considered elsewhere)